mtvru/java-project-61/README.md

 # Brain Games

-This is a simple console project that includes five small games.
+This is a simple console project that includes several small games.

 ### Run project